 Smart home technologies have great promise, but they can also introduce vulnerabilities into our homes.
 Here are some ways to help you enjoy your new smart IoT devices without jeopardizing your home or your family.

 Everything from security cameras and locks to TVs and thermostats can be connected to the Internet today.
 This means less effort for our daily activities, which is why millions of people around the world have begun adopting smart devices.
 For more about the IoT and what it is, click here.

 However, as we fill our homes with connected devices, we’re exposing ourselves to new risks we’ve never thought of before.
 There are smart doorbells that can be hacked to let thieves into your home.
 Wikileaks has shown that the CIA can transform smart Samsung TVs into covert surveillance tools (and hackers can often do the same).
 The sheer number of unsecured IoT devices is one of the main reasons for massive DDoS attacks becoming more frequent.

 The worst part is that it’s hard to say when, if ever, these devices’ built-in security vulnerabilities will ever go away.
 Here’s why:

-Before anything else, think about how suitable your device is for the intended purpose.
-For instance, smart heating devices and apps ensure that your home is only heated when you’re actually there, and thus can help you cut your energy bills.
-But how will they affect your heating if your power or internet connection goes down suddenly?
-Also, it is worth choosing appliances that have dependable security features even if they end up costing more.
-So, it is important to buy IoT devices from brands that provide regular security updates.
+Consider what you need the device for, how you’ll use it, and how it might be affected in the event of a hack or other onforseen circumstances.
+For instance, smart heating devices and apps ensure that your home is only heated when you’re actually there, helping you cut your energy bills.
+But how will they affect your heating if your power or internet connection goes down?
+What can hackers do with your heating if they hack in?
+We suggest choosing appliances that have dependable security features, even if they end up costing more.Only buy IoT devices from brands that provide regular security updates.